 Running for the Average Joe: Review of Bill Watts's Running Book

 I read about Bill Watts in the February 2018 Fitness Issue of Endurance Sports & Fitness magazine.
 We are both featured.
 I discovered he published a running book.
-I connected with him and he sent me the PDF version of Running for the Average Joe.
+I connected with Bill and he sent me the PDF version of Running for the Average Joe.

 Watts refers to himself as an "average Joe."
 He defines the 'average Joe' as a "normal able-bodied person who may not have taken the opportunity to run.
 People like you and me."
 And that includes the 'average Jane' in chapter 9 - Women's Running.